 A fluid and abundant career development mindset allows you to take more risks, and be more selective at the same time.
 It can help you break out of the “if I’m not moving up, I’m not succeeding” mindset.
 It allows you to have intentions for each job that are related to the quality of life you want and the requirements of your life at this moment of time.

+What does this short-term, fluid career freedom look like when viewed through the lens of the long-term?
 Freewheeling with nothing tying you down?
-Go for the workaholic job that gives you great experience so when you have family obligations you have experience with which you can negotiate more flexibility.
+Go for the workaholic job that gives you great experience so when you must respond to family obligations, you have experience with which you can negotiate more flexibility.
 Have those obligations now?
-Choose the employers who will respect your needs and help you position yourself for success when you have more time to give—or just choose the employers who will respect your need for flexibility now and worry about what comes next when you get there.
+Choose the employers who will respect your needs and help you position yourself for success when you have more time to give—or just choose the employers who will respect your need for flexibility now and worry about what comes next when you get there, knowing your availability for a demanding job will change in the future.

 Many employers are still struggling to figure out how to navigate this modern work-worker reality as well, but one thing is clear: employers** are not taking responsibility for your career development.
 When it comes to navigating your own fluid carer, you’re on your own.

-Even though you don’t always feel empowered in negotiating your employment relationship with your employer, trust me, you are.
+Even though you don’t always feel empowered in negotiating your employment relationship with your employer, trust me, you are, especially as the job market tightens.
 Employees who ask for things – more salary, more experience, more flexibility – are more likely to get it.
 The thing is, it’s not up to your employer to tell you this, or have your back in the negotiations.
 It’s up to you.

 Still don’t feel empowered?
 You’re not alone.
 Most of us don’t.
 So surround yourself with friends, advisors and resources that will help you.
 Take responsibility for crafting a career that supports your life, brings you satisfaction and stretches over decades.
-Don’t ask yourself if you like your job, ask yourself if your career is supporting the life you want to live and whether your current employer is giving you what you need right now.
+Don’t ask yourself if you like your job, ask yourself if your career is supporting the life you want to live right now, and whether your current employer is giving you what you need right now.
+Then take action to move all these parts of your life-work blend into alignment.